 As described above for population, employment, and housing, the project is not anticipated to result in a substantial change in the number of employees.
-Nonetheless, the EIR will evaluate the project-related impacts to infrastructure and capacity of water supply and treatment, sewer and wastewater treatment, drainage and stormwater, electricity, and natural gas.
+Nonetheless, the EIR will evaluate project-related changes and potential impacts to infrastructure and capacity of water supply and treatment, sewer and wastewater treatment, drainage and stormwater, electricity, and natural gas.
 Wastewater treatment and disposal for the proposed project would be provided by the Sacramento Regional County Sanitation District's (SRCSD's) Sacramento Regional Wastewater Treatment Plant (SRWTP).
 Wastewater generated in the project area is conveyed to the SRWTP by the City's combined stormwater runoff and sanitary sewer system (CSS); the potential change in wastewater flows to the CSS and the SRWTP will be evaluated.
 The City of Sacramento is the water supplier for the project site; any project-related increase in water demand will be evaluated in the EIR to determine if there is sufficient water supply.
 Heating and cooling for the building would continue to be supplied by steam and chilled water delivered via underground pipeline from the State's Central Plant at 7th and P Streets.
-If the project requires any new or modified utility infrastructure, the environmental effects of that utility work will be evaluated in the EIR.
+If the project requires any new or modified utility infrastructure, the environmental effects of that utility work, as well as the potential to interrupt service in the area, will be evaluated in the EIR.